-A national strategy for environmental education, agricultural projects for sustainable food production, biotechnological and sustainable animal food, as well as a national scientific technical program for mountain zones were created.
+A national strategy for environmental education, agricultural projects for sustainable food production, biotechnological and sustainable animal food, as well as a national scientific-technical program for mountain zones were created.
 Educational institutions, local communities and organizations became a vital part of the strategy.

 As a part of the Cuban government initiatives, CITMA, the Ministry of Science, Technology, and Environment, was established in 1994.
 CITMA became the leading environmental agency of Cuba.
-Since being founded, its mission has been the evaluation of biodiversity resources, air and water quality, human settlements and land degradation.
+Since being founded, its mission has been the evaluation of biodiversity resources, air and water quality, human settlements, and land degradation.

 Sustainable agricultural practices began in the early 1990s.
 Food is grown without chemical fertilizers and Cuban farmers have switched to crops resistant to extreme weather conditions.
 Cuba has created its unique system of organoponicos, (urban organic farms) out of a desperate need to feed its citizens during what was known as the Special Period in the 1990s.

-Strategies of the Cuban government include improving energy efficiency by distributing approximately 13 million LED bulbs to be installed in homes, offices and hotels.
+Strategies of the Cuban government include improving energy efficiency by distributing approximately 13 million LED bulbs to be installed in homes, offices, and hotels.
 People were also urged to replace coil-based electric cookers with induction cookers.

 More people ride bicycles in Cuba than perhaps any other country in the world.
 This not only includes regular bikes, but there is a growing proliferation of Chinese-made electrical bicycles on the streets throughout Cuba.
-This could be viewed as “necessity” behind this factor.
+This could be viewed as a “necessity” behind this factor.
 However, there are two factors at play here.
 There is a lack of public transportation and the cost of purchasing an automobile in Cuba is prohibitive.

 Issues of global warming and deforestation have been recent challenges in Cuba.
 In response, Cuba has embarked on plans to facilitate reforestation and combat global warming

-There are some big challenges facing Cuba today in continuing the role as leader in sustainable development.
+There are some big challenges facing Cuba today in continuing the role as a leader in sustainable development.
 These challenges include tourism, food security and infrastructure development for regular trash collection and recycling initiatives.
-The other big challenge is global warming of the planet.
+The other big challenge is the global warming of the planet.

 With the rapid increase in tourism and the predicted increase in tourism stats, analysis and a viable solution is a pressing factor.
 Hotel construction, developing sustainable tourism practices and protecting the environment from the onslaught of tourists is of chief concern.
 Further developing ecotourism alternatives is a possible direction.
-Not every tourist will want to hang out in Havana or bask in the sun at an all inclusive resort.
+Not every tourist will want to hang out in Havana or bask in the sun at an all-inclusive resort.
 Cuba’s task, according to official media will be both environmental and social.
 Those responsible for tourism industry policy should be, “conserving and promoting natural and cultural heritage, minimizing the negative economic, social and environmental impact of the industry, and offering tourists a unique experience.”

 Cuba, like many other Latin American countries, will need to develop trash collection and recycling facilities to clean up many of its city streets.
 This is one of the challenges facing municipal and provincial governments.
 There is a need to develop the infrastructure for providing services as well as the need to educate the community.
 On the other hand, the development of infrastructure initiatives needs funding to move forward on such projects.